 Tips to overcome it: Change your perspective!
 It’s all in your head.
 Do not let pride get in the way of doing a good job.
 Remember that all jobs are noble and are therefore worth doing to the best of your abilities.
 There is no shame in holding a survival job.

-If you are in a transitional job, see it as it is – a part of transition.
-It will not be permanent.
-This is only a way to get your foot in the door.
-Don’t expect too much!
+If you are in a transitional job, see it as it is – a part of your transition.
+It is only a way to get your foot in the door.
+It is not permanent.

 To gain enthusiasm for your job, make it your mission to learn all that you can from it.
 Nobody is too perfect that they can’t learn new skills.
 You could boost your English skills or gain a better understanding of Canadian workplace culture in the process.
-If anything, you could regard it as a way to develop fortitude and patience.
+If anything, you could see it as a way to develop fortitude and patience.
 Continue looking for a better job.
-If you really can’t take it anymore and can afford to wait, then quit.
+If you really can’t take it anymore and can afford to wait for a better opportunity, then quit.
 But remember, there must have been a reason why you accepted the job in the first place.
 Sometimes having a job you don’t like is better than having no job at all.

 You take on too much

 Are you the overzealous worker who keeps on accepting additional tasks?
-Being bogged down by too much work can lead to stress and eventually burnout.
+Being bogged down by too much work can lead to stress and eventual burnout.
 Some people like to be super busy thinking that it is a sign that they are sought after and in high demand.
-But sometimes, your boss and co-workers perceive this differently.
+But your boss and co-workers could be seeing this differently.
 They may think that you are a busybody or worse, a pushover.